Who recorded the book of Proverbs

 The main divisions

 The book can be divided up into at least seven main sections.
 The number seven is considered the number of complete perfection.
 Section 1 discusses fearing God as the beginning of understanding (Prov.
 1:7 to 9:18).
 Section 2 contains the Proverbs of Solomon (Prov.
 10:1 to 22:16).
-Section 3 has the sayings of the wise (Prov.
+Section 3 has words of the wise (Prov.
 22:17 to 24:22).
-The fourth section has more utterings from those considered wise (Prov.
+The fourth section has more statements from those considered wise (Prov.
 24:23 to verse 34).
-The fifth section houses sayings of Solomon copied by the men of Judah's King Hezekiah (Prov.
+The fifth section houses Solomon's wisdom copied by the men of Judah's King Hezekiah (Prov.
 25:1 to 29:27).
 The sixth section showcases wisdom from Agur son of Jakeh (Prov.
 30).
 The seventh and final section highlights wise words from King Lemuel (Proverbs 31).

 Is there anything a person needs to do, other than reading this section of the Bible created by Solomon, in order to gain true wisdom?
 The second chapter gives us our answer.

 1 My son, if you accept my words and store up my commands within you, 2 turning your ear to wisdom and applying your heart to understanding, 3 and if you call out for insight and cry aloud for understanding, 4 and if you look for it as for silver and search for it as for hidden treasure, 5 then you will understand the fear of the LORD and find the knowledge of God.
 (Prov.
-2:1-5, NIV throughout)
+2:1 - 5, NIV)

 God promises victory to the righteous.
 He also promises to be a shield to anyone whose walk is blameless before him (Proverbs 2:7).